The downward spiral of Ellen DeGeneres’s public persona: A complete guide

 January 2019: The Kevin Hart interview about the Oscars

 “The Ellen DeGeneres Show” has long been seen as a friendly spot for A-list stars looking to promote their new project, even though the host also likes to pull terrifying pranks on them as soon as they step on set.
 In January 2019, Kevin Hart appeared shortly after he stepped down as Academy Awards host, because of controversy over his previous homophobic tweets and jokes.
 DeGeneres, whose coming out as gay on her sitcom in 1997 was a groundbreaking moment for the LGBTQ community, said she believed in second chances and urged him to ignore the negative comments online; she also called the academy and asked them to rehire Hart.
-This led to a swift backlash against DeGeneres for deeming Hart as forgiven, even though many people were still offended by his homophobic comments and didn’t appreciate being dismissed as “haters.”
+A backlash ensued from people offended by Hart’s homophobic comments and who didn’t appreciate DeGeneres dismissing them as “haters.”

 October 2019: The George W. Bush photo